Dine Around the World with NE1 Newcastle Restaurant Week

 Of course, one of the best things about travelling abroad is coming home, and with British food in something of a golden period at the moment, there’s no better time to dine on our own dishes - especially here in Newcastle.

-Set in a Dominican friary that dates back to 1239, Blackfriars’ Restaurant Week menu isn’t the only impressive thing about the beloved city centre venue!
-This January, their £25 offer means you can enjoy three courses at lunch, or two courses at dinner, so make sure you get that table booked.
+Set in a Dominican friary that dates back to 1239, Blackfriars’ Restaurant Week menu isn’t the only impressive thing about the beloved city centre venue.
+This August, their £25 offer means you can enjoy three courses at lunch or two courses at dinner and dine on what they dub “gutsy and traditional” British food like garden pea soup, North Shields market fish and sticky toffee pudding – so make sure you get that table booked!

 And last, but by no means least, there’s The Broad Chare.
-Friendly and non-fussy, their Restaurant Week menu means you can dig into two courses for £15 or three for £20 at lunchtime – including the likes of smoked haddock croquettes, treacle-glazed bacon, and whisky marmalade sponge pudding.
+Friendly and non-fussy, their Restaurant Week menu means you can dig into two courses for £20 or three for £25 at lunchtime – including the likes of chilled beet soup, hake with slow-cooked Swiss chard and steamed lemon syrupe spong with Jersey cream.
 Delicious!

 Want to stay in the loop with all things Restaurant Week-related?
 Sign up to our newsletter and follow us on Facebook, Instagram, X and TikTok.